 We account for share-based compensation expense in accordance with ASC 718, which requires us to measure and recognize compensation expense in our financial statements based on the fair value at the date of grant for our share-based awards.
 We recognize compensation expense for these equity-classified awards over their requisite service period and adjust for forfeitures as they occur.

-The following table summarizes the activity under our Incentive Plan related to RSUs for the ten months ended December 31, 2022 and year ended December 31, 2023.
+The following table summarizes the activity under our Incentive Plan related to RSUs for the year ended December 31, 2024.